SparkKids/Week17-Challenge-Repository/README.md

 These npm commands install all dependencies for the program and build the package for execution

 ## Usage
-This weeks challenge has a noSQL (MongoDB) based backend.
+This weeks challenge has a noSQL (MongoDB) based backend running Express JS.
 The backend is tested using Insomnia.

-### NoSQL Backend
+### NoSQL-Backend
 The package is run from the git-bash command line prompt:
 From  ~/Challenge-17/Main/
 Enter: